Greek Souvlaki (Kabob), Tzatziki and Horiatiki (Recipes)

 Pork chops also make amazing souvlaki/kabob.

 As do beef steaks.
-Top Sirloin and NY Steak are fantastic options and easy to prepare - just chop and grill.
+Rib Eye, NY Strip, and Top Sirloin Steak are fantastic options and easy to prepare - just cube and grill.

 I do suggest cutting the meat fairly small before cooking, we like 1” pieces, but small pieces equal a short cooking time.